styler00dollar/Colab-traiNNer/README.md

 If you want to start training locally, just do `python train.py`.
 If you want to visualize the training loss with graphs, go into the log folder and use `tensorboard --logdir .`.
 It will create an URL that you can open in your browser.
 (Only works locally, download logs to do this if you use Colab.)

+During training you will only save `.ckpt` files.
+If you want to extract the generator and discriminator as a `.pth` file, then you need to use [this script](https://github.com/styler00dollar/Colab-traiNNer/blob/master/code/scripts/extract_models.py).

 I also created a dockerfile, which can be used to train with.
 Sadly it's very hard to make a perfect docker file, so there currently isn't a perfect one.
 They should cover nearly all dependencies.
 ```
 # install docker, command for arch